pebgroup/Dypsidinae_species_tree/documentation/species.md

 for f in *_clean_70.fasta; do (~/scripts/dypsidinae/length_filter.py $f >> lenght_filter.log); done
 ```

-Dropping all taxa that occur in fewer than 20 of the length filtered alignments:
+In `final_tree_filtered` ONLY: dropping all taxa that occur in fewer than 20 of the length filtered alignments:

 ```bash
 ~/scripts/dypsidinae/occupancy.py